LuggiStruggi/MARLenvironments/README.md

 ## Switch-Corridor Environment
 This environment appears in [Value-Decomposition Networks For Cooperative Multi-Agent Learning](https://arxiv.org/pdf/1706.05296.pdf).
 Two agents try to reach a switch in the other room but can't fit through the corridor simultaneously.
-They observe their environment only partially through a maximal view.
+They observe their environment only partially through a maximum-range view.

 <p align="left">
   <img src="readme_images/switch_env.png" width="700" title="Switch-Corridor Environment">